edgedb/easy-edgedb/chapter20/index.md

     "}" ]
 ```

+The `{ | }` in documentation is used to show the possible options available to you.
+So `[{required | optional}]` means that you don't need to write either required or optional (because both are inside `[]` square brackets), but if you choose to use it, you must choose either `required` or `optional`, not both.

 You can think of the syntax as a helpful guide to keep your declarations in the right order.

 ### Dipping into DDL

 DDL is something you'll see mainly when dealing with migrations because it's good for expressing incremental changes.
-Up to now, we've only mentioned DDL for functions because it's so easy to just add `CREATE` to make a function whenever you need.
+Up to now, we've only mentioned DDL for functions because it's so easy to just add `create` to make a function whenever you need.

 SDL: `function says_hi() -> str using('hi');`

-DDL: `CREATE FUNCTION says_hi() -> str USING('hi')`
+DDL: `create function says_hi() -> str using('hi')`

 And even the capitalization doesn't matter.

-But for types, DDL requires a lot more typing, using keywords like `CREATE`, `SET`, `ALTER`, and so on.
-Using {ref}` ``edgedb migration`` <docs:ref_cli_edgedb_migration>` tools makes it possible to work with the schema using only SDL.
+But for types, DDL requires a lot more typing, using keywords like `create`, `set`, `alter`, and so on.
+Throughout this book, we have used the {ref}` ``edgedb migration`` <docs:ref_cli_edgedb_migration>` tools that make it possible to work with the schema using only SDL.

 ## EdgeDB lexical structure

 You might want to take a look at or bookmark {ref}`this page <docs:ref_eql_lexical>` for reference during your projects.
 It contains the whole lexical structure of EdgeDB including items that are maybe too dry for a textbook like this one.
-Things like order of precedence for operators, all reserved keywords, which characters can be used in identifiers, and so on.
+This includes things like order of precedence for operators, all reserved keywords, which characters can be used in identifiers, and so on.

 ## Getting help

 Help is always just a message away.
-The best way to get help is to start a discussion on [our discussion board](https://github.com/edgedb/edgedb/discussions) on GitHub.
-You can also [start an issue here](https://github.com/edgedb/edgedb/issues/new/choose) on EdgeDB, or do the same for the Easy EdgeDB book on this very page.
+The most active place to discuss EdgeDB and get help is [our Discord server](https://discord.gg/edgedb), while the [discussion board](https://github.com/edgedb/edgedb/discussions) on GitHub is another good place to start a conversation.
+You can also [start an issue here](https://github.com/edgedb/edgedb/issues/new/choose) on EdgeDB, or do the same for the Easy EdgeDB book on [its dedicated GitHub repo](https://github.com/edgedb/easy-edgedb/).

 ## And now it's time to say goodbye

-We hope you enjoyed learning EdgeDB through a story, and are now familiar enough with it to implement it for your own projects.
-Ironically, if we wrote the book with enough detail to answer all your questions then we might never see you on the forums!
+We hope you enjoyed learning EdgeDB through a story and are now familiar enough with it to implement it for your own projects.
+Ironically, if we wrote the book with enough detail to answer all your questions then we might never see you on our Discord!
 If that's the case, then we wish you the best of luck with your projects.
 Let's finish the book up with a poem from another book, the Lord of the Rings, on the endless possibilities of life.

 > The Road goes ever on and on
 > Down from the door where it began.